Anti-racism through football and other sport in the UK

 Plymouth Hope is a UK charity promoting racial harmony, social inclusion and community participation through football and other sport.
 The charity also assists its overseas branches and partners using sport as a tool for poverty relief in education and health.

-We are looking for a young person from Ireland to join 5 others from different countries to volunteer starting any time up to October 2018 for 12 months (until October 2019).
+We are looking for a young person from Ireland to join 5 others from different countries to volunteer starting on the 1st March 2019 for 12 months (until February 2020).

 About the organization